Waag at WeMakeThe.City

-From 20 to 24 June, Amsterdam is dedicated to the WeMakeThe.City festival.
-Waag is co-organizer of the festival and has a packed program for the whole week with events that you can attend!
+From 20 to 24 June 2018, Amsterdam was dedicated to the WeMakeThe.City festival.
+Waag was co-organizer of the festival and had a packed programme of events.

 Tuesday 19 June

 Public Stack Summit @Open sea

 Tuesday before the festival, a boat sailed out 'to fix a broken internet'.
 A day dedicated to the public stack; the collection of open, fair and inclusive alternatives for the entire stack.
 From open-source alternative operating systems, to decentralized social media and from cloud services without Google to secure messaging apps.

 Wednesday 20 June

 Setting the Urban Agenda of Tomorrow @Amsterdam Theatre, Amsterdam

-During the opening programme Kate Raworth, Marleen Stikker, Toni Griffin, Francesca Bria, Gabriella Gómez-Mont, Aisha Bin Bishr, and others, will answer the questions are key to this first edition of the WeMakeThe.City festival: What kind of city do we want to live in, in five, ten or fifteen years time?
+During the opening programme Kate Raworth, Marleen Stikker, Toni Griffin, Francesca Bria, Gabriella Gómez-Mont, Aisha Bin Bishr, and others, answered the key questions of the first edition of the WeMakeThe.City festival: What kind of city do we want to live in, in five, ten or fifteen years time?
 And how do we make the city of the future; inclusive, sustainable, affordable, safe and prosperous?
-More info & tickets here.

 Thursday 21 June

 Next Generation Cities @Q Factory, Amsterdam

 Waag organized a conference with inspiring keynote speakers, break-out sessions and panel discussions about inclusive digital transformation strategies.
-Some confirmed names are CTO from London, Theo Blackwell and founder of the Free Software Foundation Richard Stallman.
-The question: 'who is the boss in the city?'
-Is increasingly relevant and will be highlighted from different angles.
-More info & tickets here.
+Some of the speakers were: CTO from London, Theo Blackwell and the founder of the Free Software Foundation, Richard Stallman.
+The main question: 'Who is the boss in the city?' is increasingly relevant and was highlighted from different angles.

 Amsterdam Sounds @Waag, Amsterdam